jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

 term_	     word or phrase
-service_     destination or automaton with which interaction is possible agent_	     person, organization, or automaton that can act human_	     specific kind of agent, namely, a person event_	     non-persistent, time-based occurrence oba_         none of the above (meaning "other" in Tagolog)
+service_     destination or automaton with which interaction is possible agent_	     person, organization, or automaton that can act human_	     human being, as a specific kind of agent event_	     non-persistent, time-based occurrence oba_         other, or none of the above (from Tagolog)
 =========    =============================================================

 Optional descriptive metadata